kkuegler/v-native-dialog/README.md

 #### `nonModal`

 - **Type:** `boolean`
-- **Default:** `false`
+- **Default:** `false`, i.e. modal
-- **Description:** If true, the dialog will not be modal.
+- **Description:** If `true`, the dialog will [https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement/show](not be modal).

 #### `preventEscape`

 - **Type:** `boolean`
 - **Default:** `false`
-- **Description:** If true, prevents the dialog from being closed using the 'esc' key (or other platform ways of closing dialogs).
+- **Description:** If `true`, prevents the dialog from being closed using the 'esc' key (or other platform ways of closing dialogs).
 Some browsers allow this only a single time, then close anyway.
 Use this sparingly, to provide a good user experience.

 #### `displayDirective`

 - **Type:** `string` (`"if"` | `"show"`)
 - **Default:** `"if"`
 - **Description:** How the dialog shall be shown/hidden.
 By default, uses `v-if`, i.e., no rendering if hidden, re-rendering on show.
-If set to 'show', the rendered dialog is always in the DOM and will be shown/hidden using the 'open' attribute.
+If set to `'show'`, the rendered dialog is always in the DOM and will be shown/hidden using the `'open'` attribute.

 ### Default Slot